williamwdu/FormBuilder/README.md

 secondary header, center text $a into a box
 $b is the height of box, default to 5
 $c is the font size, defalut is 11

+# function custompagenumber($a=25)
+Add pagenumber to right upper corner of the page, $a is the distance of page number to the upper edge of the page

+# function customheader($logo,$title,$y_axis_initial=10)
+Add a title to the page, including a line, a log and a title.
+$logo is the path of the image